agarciadom/mdenet-mde-ci-tutorial/slides/mde-ci-slides.md

 * Automating CI processes around code is well supported, but not so much when you have models
 * You need to validate, transform, and distribute your models, and those models may produce artifacts needing their own CI
-* You may also treat CI information as a model, and combine it with other models to make decisions
+* You may also treat CI information as a model
 * This is what we will cover in this tutorial!

 # From models to Gradle, in CI

-## Base code for this tutorial
+## Resources for this tutorial

 * We have created [a model-driven pipeline](https://github.com/agarciadom/mdenet-mde-ci-tutorial) that:
   * Validates a model of state machine + tests